microsoft/vscode-autopep8/README.md

     <tr>
       <td>autopep8.importStrategy</td>
       <td><code>useBundled</code></td>
       <td>Defines which autopep8 formatter binary to be used to format Python files.
 When set to <code>useBundled</code>, the extension will use the autopep8 formatter binary that is shipped with the extension.
-When set to <code>fromEnvironment</code>, the extension will attempt to use the autopep8 formatter binary and all dependencies that are available in the currently selected environment. **Note**: If the extension can't find a valid autopep8 formatter binary in the selected environment, it will fallback to using the binary that is shipped with the extension.
+When set to <code>fromEnvironment</code>, the extension will attempt to use the autopep8 formatter binary and all dependencies that are available in the currently selected environment. <br> Note: If the extension can't find a valid autopep8 formatter binary in the selected environment, it will fallback to using the binary that is shipped with the extension.
 The <code>autopep8.path</code> setting takes precedence and overrides the behavior of <code>autopep8.importStrategy </code>.</td>
     </tr>
     <tr>
       <td>autopep8.showNotification</td>